Arethusa a mano

 263 Milton Rd. | 860-567-9977

-Clubhouse Provisions is the newest restaurant in Litchfield, opening in autumn 2022 at Stonybrook Golf and serving Modern American cuisine blended with classic golf fare.
-Seasonal cocktails, beer, wine also served in the modern clubhouse, or on the deck overlooking the golf course.
+Clubhouse Provisions opened in autumn 2022 at Stonybrook Golf and serves Modern American cuisine blended with classic golf fare.
+Cocktails, beer, wine are also served in the modern clubhouse or on the deck overlooking the golf course.
+Open seasonally.

 625 Torrington Rd. | 860-482-6246